Yum1ng/ECE180-Assignment3/README.md

 ## Assignment Details

 In this assignment, you are going to build a series of classes that support calendrical computations.
 Dates, times, timezones, and intervals.
-Customers of your solution will use your solution to do things like creating timers in their own code, or handling timezone conversions within their application.
+Your solution will be used to do things like creating timers in application code, or handling timezone conversions.
 All of your classes will be declared within a namespace called "SoftwareFoundations".

 At a minimum, you will implement five classes: